Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Modeling Gas in Globular Clusters

 \section{Modeling Gas in Globular Clusters}

-We begin with a simple calculation to estimate the intracluster gas density \citep{Pfahl2001}, considering a cluster comprised of $N=10^6N_{6}$ stars with masses of $0.9 M_\odot$ at the main sequence turn-off.
-The ratio of evolved stars to the total number of stars within the cluster is roughly $N_{\rm to}/N \approx 0.01$, resulting in an average separation of
+\btt{Many authors have pointed out the discrepancy between observed levels of intracluster gas and that predicted by the full retention of red giant ejecta \cite[e.g.][]{Tayler1975}.
+Typical estimates are calculated assuming winds emanating from each star fill the spaces between stars and halt their expansion, or the gas from each star mixes and expands to fill the entire cluster volume.
+Following such work as \cite{Pfahl2001}, we} begin with a simple estimate of the intracluster gas density considering a cluster comprised of $N=10^6$ stars with masses of $0.9 \, {\rm M_\odot}$ at the main sequence turn-off.
+The ratio of evolved stars to the total number of stars within the cluster is roughly $N_{\rm to}/N \approx 0.01$. \btt{Assuming the volume of the cluster can be approximated by the sum of the individual separation between stars - $N r_\perp^3 \approx r_{\rm h}^3$, t}his results in an estimated average separation between the evolved stars that is equal to

 where $r_{\rm h}$ represents the cluster half-light radius.
-Making the assumption that the wind from each evolved stellar member extends only to its nearest neighbors, a lower limit on the cluster gas density may be obtained.
-Under this assumption, the cluster gas density is found to be
+We estimate a lower and upper limit for the expected cluster density, ignoring the effects of intracluster gas evacuation mechanisms. \btt{Following \cite{Pfahl2001}, i}f the winds from each evolved stellar member extend only to its nearest neighbors an estimate of the cluster gas density is found to be

-where $\dot{M}_{\rm w,to}$ and $v_{\rm w,to}$ correspond to the mass loss rate and wind velocity of the evolved stellar members (Section~\ref{sec:se} contains a more detailed description of stellar evolution models).
-This lower limit may then be contrasted with a second case, where evolved stellar winds extend to fill the volume of the entire cluster.
-The density for this second scenario is found to be
+\btt{where $\dot{M}_{\rm w,to}$ and $v_{\rm w,to}$ correspond to the mass-loss rate and wind velocity of the evolved stellar members (Section~\ref{sec:se} contains a more detailed description of stellar evolution models).
+Assuming the time for the winds to spread to the distance of the evolved star separation, $r_\perp$, is simply $\Delta t_\perp = r_\perp/v_{\rm w,to}$ this equation can be expressed simply as}

+Certainly, we expect continued mass loss from the population of evolving stars, so this estimate is intended to provide a lower limit expectation of the gas density for a system devoid of gas evacuation mechanisms.
+This lower limit may then be contrasted with a second estimate, where evolved stellar winds extend to fill the volume of the entire cluster. \btt{In this case the density can be expressed as}